Choosing the right resume format is important because it helps you present your career story in a way that aligns with the job you’re after.

 Combination resume template

 Need a starting point for your combination resume?
-This easy-to-use template is designed to help you showcase your top skills and experience while aligning with the tips we’ve shared above
+This simple template helps you highlight your best skills and experience.
+It also follows the tips we’ve shared.

 Simply copy and paste the template and start tailoring it to your career goals.